 Day 3-27: Volunteer Work

-THE PROGRAM IN MUKONO:
+THE TEACHING VOLUNTEERING PROJECT IN MUKONO:

 The Uganda Teaching volunteering project is an enriching and satisfying experience where the volunteer get the opportunity to teach children who are eager to improve their conversational English skills and other subjects.